 Reminiscing years after WW2 - when he could finally talk about his work - Capt Roberts said he had taken delight in reading Hitler's messages, sometimes even before the intended recipient.

 He described the intelligence the team had gathered as "gold dust" in a 2013 BBC interview.

 It was "top-level stuff" referring to the movement of entire armies, he said.

-This stream of intelligence proved vital in the Allied D-Day invasion and helped save many lives.'Exciting time'
+This stream of intelligence proved vital in the Allied D-Day invasion and helped save many lives.